taivu1998/taivu1998/README.md

 <h1 align="center">Hi there, I'm Tai 👋</h1>
 <h3 align="center">I'm a software engineer with a passion for machine learning and full-stack development.</h3>

+- 📥 I am a software engineer at [Meta](https://about.facebook.com/meta/).

-- 💻 I worked as a software engineering intern at [Meta](https://about.facebook.com/meta/).
+- 💻 I worked as a software engineering intern at [Facebook](https://about.facebook.com/meta/).

 - 🔭 I conducted deep learning research at [Stanford Machine Learning Group](https://stanfordmlgroup.github.io).